openstack-archive/devstack-gate/doc/gerrit.rst

 #.
 Full code review (+/- 2) of API projects should be available to the
    -core group of the corresponding implementation project as well as to the OpenStack Documentation Coordinators.
+#.
+Full code review of stable branches should be available to the
+   -core group of the project as well as the openstack-stable-maint group.

 To manage API project permissions collectively across projects, API projects are reparented to the "API-Projects" meta-project instead of